AlbinSjoegren/SPV/README.md

 3. Rust crate version
 4. Organizing/file structure options for batch output
 5. The ability to forward information from input files to the output files (example: _Luminosity_)

-## What it can't do

-1. Get any radial velocity if the position is 0
-2. Yeah that's about it :)